 If anyone would prefer a private transfer from Bastia Airport (or town centre) to Calvi, just let us know and we will arrange this for you.
 The approximate cost is £300.
 Note that if your flight is significantly delayed and you miss the group transfer, you may need to take a private transfer: it is worth ensuring your travel insurance covers this.

-Mountain Rescue Insurance
+Activity, Injury and Mountain Rescue

-It is a condition of booking that you are insured against medical expenses, injury, illness, death, mountain rescue, cost of repatriation and personal accident risks.
+It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
+For all of our trips your insurance must also cover mountain rescue.
+The exception to this is if the trip is being held in the United Kingdom or Norway where mountain rescue is free of charge.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
-Most of our trips have a maximum altitude of 3,000 metres.
-If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance

 You should also have insurance to cover trip cancellation and curtailment.
-Please note that your deposit and balance payments are non-refundable, unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
+Insurance should be booked as soon as we have confirmed that your trip is going ahead.
+Note that your deposit and balance payments are non-refundable unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
 In this case we will offer you a refund or the option of transferring to another trip if one is available.
 We also advise that you should have insurance which covers baggage loss/equipment damage as Tracks and Trails will not be held responsible for loss/damage to baggage/equipment.

+All of the above insurances are detailed in our Terms and Conditions.
 For further details, please read the Insurance section on our website.

-• When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
+When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
 This kit list features items we believe are necessary for the weather you might encounter and accommodation you will be staying in.

 At least once each summer we experience unseasonal conditions that really do make every item on the kit list essential.
 If you do not have the correct kit, our guide may ask you to leave the trip until you have purchased the necessary items.
 Every year we experience unseasonal snow at least once.
 It can also rain very heavily and temperatures can go from being around 35° Celsius (96° F) one week, to below ) 0° (32° F) the next.
 So, if it rains, you will need waterproof jackets AND trousers, and will be glad of several pairs of gloves.
 If it snows, you will need decent hiking boots (NOT hiking trainers), walking poles, warm clothes and warm hat and gloves.
 It is also possible to experience a heatwave.
 If this happens, you will likely require numerous sachets of rehydration salts and will need to carry 3-4L of water.
 A sun hat will be absolutely essential.

-For a fuller explanation of the kit listed below you can check out Lindsay's tips and tricks for the GR20 here
+For a fuller explanation of the kit listed below you can check out Lindsay's tips and tricks for the GR20 here.

 Equipment